TROVE + THE FUTURE of NEWS

 ADVERTISING

-Leveraging my past life in advertising and PR, I worked with the product group to boost the impact of our visibility.
-Working with the product team I designed everything from banner ads to social ads to all the needed components to unify our digital footprint.
-Internally and externally, sometimes with the help of our sister company SocialCode, we refined the look, feel, content and messaging of our ads based on performance.
+Leveraging my past life in advertising and PR, I worked with the product group to boost our visibility's impact.
+With the product team, I designed everything from banner ads to social ads and all the needed components to unify our digital footprint.
+Internally and externally, sometimes with the help of our sister company, SocialCode, we refined the look, feel, content, and messaging of our ads based on performance.

 EMAIL COMMUNICATIONS

-Over time we were more explicit with our design, timing, instructions and visual cues so subscribers understood the purpose of each email.
-This increased our click throughs, conversions, and kept Trove fans from unsubscribing.
-Examples below compare the types of emails we sent out, but it's not an apples-to-apples comparison.
+Over time, we became more explicit with our design, timing, instructions, and visual cues so subscribers understood the purpose of each email.
+This increased our click-throughs and conversions and kept Trove fans from unsubscribing.
+The examples below compare the types of emails we sent out, but it's not an apples-to-apples comparison.

 UX SOLUTIONS HIT LIST (a select cross-section)